dapperlabs/dapper-supported-transactions/setup_merchant_account/README.md

+## DEPRECATED
+This section is deprecated.
+For sales proceed of the storefront use either a merchant account provided by Dapper team or account address of a Dapper Wallet user.

 ## Setup Merchant Account
 To sell from your own Flow account, a dapp should setup DUC (Dapper Utility Coin) auto-forwarder and receiver in their Flow account.
 The transaction shared here shows how to do that.